memmaker/vigilo-confido/readme.txt

  - Very easy to exhaust the one medi-kit activation on oneself

 === Changelog ===

+=== Changes in v.0.9.8.2 ===
+ - OXCE 7.1 compatibility (thanks to Buscher)
+ - Various Bugfixes & missing Strings
+ - Outsider is now easier to find
+ - Researching "Outsider Shard" no longer destroys it
+ - Firestorm research tree changed
+ - Fixed Overseer UFO not appearing, it will now always be detected
+ - Some mission objectives have been slightly changed

 === Changes in v.0.9.8 ===
  - Fixed alien melee weapons not hitting